-In the modern mobile era, it is increasingly difficult to create mobile apps or websites that will fantastically succeed with consumers without conducting real-time mobile UX research at the prototyping stage.
+In a mobile-first world, it is increasingly difficult to create mobile apps or websites that can deliver seamless experiences to users without conducting real-time mobile UX research at the prototyping stage.

 Not so long ago, it sufficed to toss a concept to the public, letting the market judge.
 Sometimes it worked.
 But technological advances allow us today to go much further, much faster, crafting prototypes with user input at every stage.
 The secret is a marriage of traditional mobile UX research with an “agile” framework of product development.